Employer of Record in Italy

 The tax-related information provided in this guide is intended for general guidance and informational purposes only.
 Reach out to our dedicated team for insights on remote hiring in Italy tailored to your needs.

-Payroll and Employment Taxes in Italy
+Employment Taxes and payroll in Italy

 Navigating payroll taxes in Italy involves understanding progressive income tax rates, social security contributions, and local levies such as regional and municipal taxes.
 Employers must calculate and withhold taxes accurately, comply with reporting obligations to agencies like INPS and Agenzia delle Entrate, and adhere to strict deadlines to avoid penalties.
-Properly setting up payroll requires registration with relevant authorities and adherence to Italian labor laws.
-Leveraging payroll management software can help employers consolidate payroll data, ensure timely submissions, and maintain compliance with Italy’s complex tax regulations.

 Work Permits & Visas in Italy